-Previously, he has was an assistant coach for the 2016 USA Junior National Select Team that played in the 19th annual Nike Hoop Summit, a head coach for the 2015 USA Junior National Select Team that took the court in the 18th annual Nike Hoop Summit and a gold-medal winning assistant coach for the 2014 USA Basketball Men's U17 World Cup Team and 2013 USA Men's U16 National Team.
+Previously, he has been an assistant coach for the 2019 USA Men's U16 National Team and for the 2016 USA Junior National Select Team that played in the 19th annual Nike Hoop Summit, a head coach for the 2015 USA Junior National Select Team that took the court in the 18th annual Nike Hoop Summit and a gold-medal winning assistant coach for the 2014 USA Basketball Men's U17 World Cup Team and 2013 USA Men's U16 National Team.

-Additionally, he served as a court coach at the 2012, 2014 and 2015 USA Men's Junior National Team October minicamps; as an assistant coach at the 2013 October minicamp; and in 2010, he was head coach for the USA Youth Olympic Games Team.
+Additionally, Flannery served as a court coach at several junior national team minicamps dating back to 2012 and, in 2010, was head coach for the USA Youth Olympic Games Team.

-Finally, he is a long-time member of the USA Basketball Developmental National Team Committee (2001-12 and 2017-20), which is responsible for selecting athletes and coaches for USA teams competing in FIBA Americas U16 Championships, FIBA U17 World Cups and the Nike Hoop Summit.
+He was a long-time member of the USA Basketball Developmental National Team Committee (2001-12 and 2017-18), which is responsible for selecting athletes and coaches for USA teams competing in FIBA Americas U16 Championships, FIBA U17 World Cups and the Nike Hoop Summit.

 Flannery capped his 2014-15 campaign at 21-16 and reached the state semifinals.